 - Mindfulness-based therapies: These therapies, such as mindfulness-based cognitive therapy (MBCT), incorporate mindfulness practices to cultivate present-moment awareness and reduce rumination, which can be beneficial for individuals with recurrent depression.

 - Interpersonal therapy (IPT): IPT focuses on improving interpersonal relationships and resolving social conflicts.
-It helps individuals develop healthier communication skills, address relationship issues, and reduce symptoms of depression related to interpersonal problems.
+It helps people develop healthier communication skills, address relationship issues, and reduce symptoms of depression related to interpersonal problems.

 - Support groups: Support groups provide a safe space for individuals with depression to connect, share experiences, and receive support from others who understand their struggles.
 They can offer validation, encouragement, and a sense of community.